Vantiq/vantiq-extension-sources/README.md

 vantiq -s <profileName> load sourceimpls exampleImpl.json
 ```

-where `<profileName>` is replaced by the VANTIQ profile name, and `<fileName>` identifies the file containing the definition to be loaded.
+where `<profileName>` is replaced by the VANTIQ profile name, and `exampleImpl.json` identifies the file containing the definition to be loaded.

 Once that type is loaded, you can create a source of that type.
 This is done by first selecting the EXAMPLE type for the source,